2019 Series Dates

 BolderBOULDER Middle School Challenge.
 This run series is a perfect opportunity for middle school kids to get ready for the BolderBOULDER 10k on Memorial Day.

 You can run with your kiddos on the course, just be forewarned that the course can be a bit bumpy on the dirt dam roads.
-Our races are chip timed so please seed yourself accordly at the startline as not to impede other runners and because the out and back course is somewhat narrow at times we just ask that you be courteous and aware of other runners on the course.
+Our races are chip timed so please seed yourself accordingly at the start line as not to impede other runners and because the out and back course is somewhat narrow at times we just ask that you be courteous and aware of other runners on the course.

 We are happy to support local company health initiatives.
-Companies can participate in individual races or the series and save on registration fees starting at 4 people save $2 on each entry. you can sign up as a team and we will recognize that team at the race.
+Companies can participate in individual races or the series and save on registration fees starting at 3 people save $5 on each entry.
+You can sign up as a team and we will recognize that team at the race.
+Read more about this program.

 While dogs are allowed at the April races, we would prefer for you to not race with your canine because the out and back course is somewhat narrow and would like to be courteous to all runners.
 Dogs are not allowed in the Reservoir in May.
 If you are looking to race with your dog, the Canine Classic is a great race and held in the end of April.